JuneSYi/JuneSYi/README.md

 <h1 align="center">Hi 👋, I'm June</h1>
 <h3 align="center">On a journey to escape imposter syndrome</h3>

-🔭 I attended a backend development focused bootcamp back in 2022 where I first picked up Java.
-I, then, spent a year as a DevOps Engineer developing microservices in AWS Cloud and learning the fundamentals of backend infrastructure.
-After moving to the Bay Area in 2023, I'm now working with Evolved Packet Core and other related telecommunication networks.
+🔭 I attended a backend-focused software bootcamp back in 2022 where I first picked up Java and then spent a year as a DevOps Engineer working with AWS infrastructure.
+After moving to the Bay Area in 2023, I'm now working on telecommunication data and networks--looking to eventually transition to a software/tech company in the near future.

 💬 AMA about **Military life, Software Dev bootcamps, learning to code**